Hannah Jones (snooker player)

-Hannah Jones Ward (born 2 September 1996) is a British snooker player who has won the English Ladies championship and the WLBSA World Ladies Junior Title 5 times, achieving a highest world ranking position of 5.
+Hannah Jones; born 2 September 1996) is a British snooker player who has won the English Ladies championship and the WLBSA World Ladies Junior Title 5 times, achieving a highest world ranking position of 5.
 Jones first played snooker at the Wellington Snooker Club, Cardiff in 2003.

 Her total of twenty Under-21 titles is a World Women's Snooker record; it included victories World Women's Under-21 main championships from 2008 to 2011, in 2013, and in 2014.
 She was runner-up to Reanne Evans at the 2013 British Open.

 After an eight year absence from World Women's Snooker competitions, Ward entered the 2023 UK Championship, progesssing from her qualifying group, and then defeating Chucky Preston 3–1 to reach the last 16.